Lakers–Spurs rivalry: Kobe vs. Duncan (1997–2016)

 A new rivalry was formed with the arrival of Steve Nash and Dwight Howard to the Lakers in 2012.
 Nash was acquired in a sign-and-trade deal with Phoenix, while Howard was acquired in a blockbuster trade from Orlando Magic that also involved the Philadelphia 76ers and the Denver Nuggets.
 In their first game of the 2012–13 season, Danny Green hit a game-winner for the Spurs to win 84–82.
 The Spurs and Lakers met in the first round of the 2013 NBA playoffs, with the Spurs holding home-court advantage as they had a 58–24 record in contrast to the Lakers' 45–37 record.
 Unfortunately, Kobe Bryant was unable to play in this last series between the two teams due to his torn Achilles tendon suffered in a season win against the Golden State Warriors.
 Without their star player, the Lakers were swept by the Spurs 4–0.
 When the Miami Heat faced against the Spurs in the 2013 NBA Finals, a lot of Laker fans went for the Heat, who would eventually defeat them four games to three in the NBA Finals.
 In 2014, the Spurs and Heat met in the NBA Finals again, with the dominant Spurs beating the Heat in 5 games.
-As a result of the 2014 victory, Tim Duncan now has as many championships as Kobe Bryant.
+As a result of the 2014 victory, Tim Duncan now had as many championships as Kobe Bryant.

 On Saturday February 5, Kobe Bryant and the Los Angeles Lakers went to San Antonio, Texas to play the San Antonio Spurs for Bryant's final game there.
 The Spurs honored Kobe Bryant with a 2½ minute video while the spotlight shone on Kobe, seated on the Lakers bench.
 The video showed highlight plays of Bryant, and interviews with Coach Greg Popovich, Tim Duncan, Tony Parker and Manu Ginobili, the Spurs players who have faced Kobe during his entire career.
 The Spurs won the game 106–102 and Kobe finished the game with 25 points and converted just 9 of his 28 shots.
+2016 was also Tim Duncan's last season.
+In total, Bryant played 20 season, all with the Lakers, while Duncan played 19, all with the Spurs.

+0.4 seconds shot (2004)

+In the 2004 Western Conference Semifinals, with 0.4 seconds left in the game, Derek Fisher hit one most memorable shots in NBA history.